-The Special Supplemental Nutrition Program for Women, Infants, and Children—otherwise known as WIC—is a nutrition program that provides healthy foods, nutrition education and counseling, breastfeeding support, and referrals to other health and social services, free of charge, to Massachusetts families who qualify.
-The WIC Nutrition Program keeps pregnant and breastfeeding women and kids under 5 healthy.
-This data is part of the Department of Public Health's Population Health Information Tool (PHIT).
+This Population Health Information Tool (PHIT) dataset contains select data from the Special Supplemental Nutrition Program for Women, Infants, and Children—otherwise known as WIC—a nutrition program that provides healthy foods, nutrition education and counseling, breastfeeding support, and referrals to other health and social services, free of charge, to Massachusetts families who qualify.

 Select Women, Infant and Children (WIC) program data

 The number of Active WIC women, infants and children is calculated each month using the city/town of residence listed in the participant’s records, which may be different from the residence listed on the infant’s birth certificate.
 These monthly counts are then summed and averaged over the year to account for seasonal variation in active participation.
 WIC participants are not required to use the Local Program in their home neighborhood/town/city, but may receive services at any WIC site.

 About WIC Program Data